vorboyvo/rcon/README.md

 to servers running Team Fortress 2, Counter-Strike: Global Offensive, ~~Minecraft~~, and other games which support the [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol).

-It is currently in alpha.
-Functionality has not been fully tested; expect bugs and instability.
+It is currently in beta.
+Functionality has not been fully tested; expect bugs and instability, but nothing too breaking.

 # Features